Your browser is not fully supported. Please upgrade your browser.

 Methane is a potent greenhouse gas that contributes to climate change.
 It is produced by a variety of sources, including fugitive emissions from mining and fracking as well as the digestive systems of ruminant animals such as sheep, goats, cattle and deer.
 When ruminants consume grass, microbes in their stomachs break down the cellulose which enables digestion and releases methane as a by-product.
 This digestive process is known as enteric fermentation.

-The methane produced by ruminants is ‘biogenic methane’ as it is part of the natural carbon cycle – on release to the atmosphere it gradually breaks down into CO2 and again becomes available to be taken up by plants through photosynthesis.
+The methane produced by ruminants such as sheep is ‘biogenic methane’ as it is part of the natural carbon cycle – on release to the atmosphere it gradually breaks down into CO2 and again becomes available to be taken up by plants through photosynthesis.
 In contrast, ‘fossil methane’ and CO2 from the mining and burning of coal, oil and gas add an extra burden on the atmosphere.
 This carbon is not part of the natural carbon cycle - it had been safely stored underground for millions of years, but is now being added to the atmosphere.
 The burning of fossil fuels, which is the dominant source of the world’s greenhouse gases, has changed the natural balance in the carbon cycle and increased greenhouse warming responsible for climate change.

 GHG diagram-btb Dec21.jpg